 However, coding through the app with hundreds of lines could make the interface too stuffy – restricting its long-term and large-scale prospective experience.
 Likewise, the interactive Scratch-like program could quickly become stale, but that says more about its user and appeal than its functionality.

 Overall, connecting with the robot, its battery life, and its proper control – all of these are relatively decent in the technical sense.
 However, based on the response of the Sphero community, its appeal for long-term use could be further improved to make it more than just an “expendable” kit – a label that is otherwise a red flag for many considering its cost.

 Repairs and replacements are relatively non-existent for the Sphero RVR due to its acclaimed durability and sturdy construction.

 However, considering how the RVR is almost made for “hacking,” buying 3rd-party add-ons like Raspberry Pi, littleBits, and BBC micro bit could be regarded as an extra purchase to maximize the RVR’s versatility.

-Other than these additional components, the Sphero RVR is pretty much secured with its roll cage, reliable app, decent control, and durable robot body – all contained in its box upon sale.
+Other than these additional components, the Sphero RVR is pretty much secured with its roll cage, reliable app, and durable robot body – all contained in its box upon sale.